ldaub1/GitStage/README.md

 # GitStage

 !
 USAGE FOR DUMMIES:
 Run "Main.java".
 Click the "Run" button above the main method.
 This will make a project file and initialize the repo for it with the Git.initializeRepo method.
 Then it makes a file inside of the newly created project folder.
 Then it stages/blobs that file.
+It also compresses it.

 This is a simple 'Git' recreation project.
 The functionality currently includes initializing repositories and hashing/storing files within them.